 It is time that those who make decisions about the way in which the Court of Appeal operates realise that it has veered way off course from its primary objective.

-However, what is the point of setting up these commissions if their carefully considered advice is then ignored?
+But what is the point of setting up these commissions if their carefully considered advice is then ignored?
 I hope that the recommendations of the new and previous commissions are put into statute because the Court of Appeal has repeatedly ignored them.